mesosphere/marathon-autoscale/README.md

 ```

-Once the new subclass is created, add the new mode to the MODES dictionary in the [Marathon AutoScaler](marathon_autoscaler.py).
+Once the new subclass is created, add the new mode to the MODES dictionary in [Marathon AutoScaler](marathon_autoscaler.py).
 ```
 # Dict defines the different scaling modes available to autoscaler
 MODES = {